If You Knew You Then (60 minutes), 2017

 ECDC's first evening length work

 The making of Almost Porcelain began in 2011 and was originally inspired by the choreographer’s personal struggle with self-perception, identity and the notion of beauty.
-The work has since evolved into a collage of physical explorations stimulated by such concepts as distortion, avoidance, intimacy and the human desire to be seen.
-Almost Porcelain captures an unfolding of experiences and memories embodied by the dancers and the choreography comprises a collective attempt to process how we see ourselves and how we see each other.
+The work has since evolved into a collage of physical explorations stimulated by concepts such as distortion, avoidance, intimacy and the human desire to be seen.
+Almost Porcelain captures an unfolding of experiences and memories embodied by the dancers, and the choreography comprises a collective attempt to process how we see ourselves and how we see each other.